Dorane-27/Dorane-27/README.md

 For those who do not know Zero Knowledge Proofs, these are systems that use mathematical rules to authentically prove a secretive content or element without revealing it.

-Upcoming projects i am currenlty working on, are Tornado-like Zk-Money Mixer and ZK Voting Protocol Sytems.
+Upcoming projects i am currenlty working on, is ZK Voting Protocol Sytems.

 <!--
 **Dorane-27/Dorane-27** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.